mre/endler.dev/content/2022/alloc/index.md

 - **Does my type contain a `Box` or an `Rc` or an `Arc`?**
   If yes, then there’s an allocation.

-A quick and dirty way to find allocations is by running [ripgrep](https://github.com/BurntSushi/ripgrep) in your project folder:
+A really quick and dirty way to find allocations is by running [ripgrep](https://github.com/BurntSushi/ripgrep) in your project folder:

 ```bash